arm4nn/academic-kickstart/content/talk/INFORMS_2018.md

 abstract_short = "We explore the tradeoffs between inventory cost and project completion times in a variety of settings, across single and multiple projects."

 # Name of event and optional event URL.
-event = "INFORMS Annual Meeting" event_url = "http://meetings2.informs.org/wordpress/phoenix2018/"
+event = "INFORMS Annual Meeting 2018"
+event_url = "http://meetings2.informs.org/wordpress/phoenix2018/"

 # Location of event.